-Forex is a high risk market.
+Forex is a high-risk market.
 It is not cleared and has always a controversy that forex trading in India is legal or not.
-If you are interested in opening a Forex account in India, make sure that you really understand the terms and the overall regulation.
+If you are really interested in opening a Forex account in India, make sure that you really understand the terms and the overall regulation.

 |Title||Min. deposit||Min. position size|